glanzkaiser/GFreya-OS/README.md

 ```

 For now and forever, GFreya OS and all its derivatives is 100% for Freya.
 She is the full owner and rules over all.
 Is it including creation of the future technology such as supercomputer, submarine, jet engine, wind turbine and more beyond like Gallantmon suit?
-Yes, without OS you will take longer by hand-tailored to design with CAD and bezier curve to create a beautiful body chassis for a sports car.
+Yes, without OS you will take longer by hand-tailored to design, it will be faster with CAD and bezier curve to create a beautiful body chassis for a sports car.
 Hardware is only maleable resources.
 Our hands is the one that will shape it.
 Like a canvas and a painter.

 Including all the books and the softwares of all 10 STEM softwares.
 Hopefully I can create the multiverse, either in this incarnation or the next.